Q: What area at KWM do you work in and what is your specialisation?

 Q: Any stories you can share?

-Q: Why do you get involved?
-What are your motivations?
+Q: Why did you/do you get involved?
+What were/are your motivations?

 Q: What skills or experiences have you gained through this work?

-Q: What tips do you have for others thinking about getting involved in the Community Impact programme?
+Q: What tips do you have for others thinking about getting involved in the Community Impact program?

 A: Tell your supervising partner what you're planning to do and, more importantly, why it's important to you.